Flobul/Jeedom-TendaAC/docs/en_US/index.md

 We will now configure a device.
 To do so, click on *''Plugins / Communication / Tenda AC''*

-Then click on the button at the top left "*''Add equipment''*"
+Then click on the button at the top left *''Add equipment''*

 Then enter the name of the equipment (eg Tenda AC1200)